-If ComplaintsBoard.com does not appropriately edit contents before posting them, the affected party can contact them to re-edit.
+If ComplaintsBoard.com does not appropriately edit contents before posting, the affected party can contact them to re-edit.

-When the details of the post are bound by contract, the affected party can have them taken down.
+When the post details are bound by contract, the affected party can take them down.

 It means that the parties have agreed not to disclose details to a third party.

-When a person goes against the provisions of such a contract, he/she bears the responsibility.
+When a person goes against the provisions of such a contract, they bear the responsibility.

 As we have informed earlier, ComplaintsBoard.com does not take down posts except the affected party asks them to do so with a court order.